• Product Introduction

 Leverage Gatsby to generate high performance pages and obtain ultimate access speed

-Automate deployment with EdgeOne Pages to simplify ops
+Automate deployment with EdgeOne M to simplify Ops work.

 Gain global CDN acceleration to enhance user experience